 1Save When I Get Paid automatically transfers 10% of your direct deposits of $500 or more from your Checking Account into your savings account.

 ^Round Ups automatically round up debit card purchases to the nearest dollar and transfer the round up from your Chime Checking Account to your savings account.

 For savings, consider the interest rate you get for your account balance.
 Online banks like Ally and Capital One pay some of the highest rates.
 Big physical branch banks like those mentioned above are known for lower interest rates.

 Choose the Right Bank for Your Unique Financial Needs

-There is no perfect bank for everyone, but there is a best bank for you.
-So, decide what’s most important for you, then start searching for the right institution that meets those needs.
+There is no perfect bank for everyone, but there's one best for you.
+So, decide what's most important for you, then start searching for the right institution that meets those needs.

 If you can use an online bank, you will find the best interest rates and lowest fees, but you can't deposit cash and may have to pay ATM fees in some cases.

 Once you've checked those important criteria, however, you can confidently switch.
 There is no reason to stick with a bad bank you don't like.
 Move to a new bank that has your most important needs covered and won't charge you an arm and a leg for your personal banking.